aclark4life/python-packages-doc/features04.rst

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/features04.png

-Enter your favorite package, and if its metadata indicates Python 3 support, the featured item will be highlighted.
+Enter your favorite package, and if its metadata indicates Python 3 support, the featured package will be highlighted.

 .. _`pythonpackages.com`: http://pythonpackages.com